DemocratiseResearch/SARAL/README.md

 - **Update this guide** if you add a new local dependency or setup step.
 - **Run linters before pushing:** `go vet ./...`, `ruff check .`, `bun run lint`, `npx tsc --noEmit`.
 - For full contribution guidelines, code of conduct, and PR checklist, see [CONTRIBUTING.md](CONTRIBUTING.md).
-- For the deeper architecture guide and route catalog, see [backend/ARCHITECTURE.md](backend/ARCHITECTURE.md) and [backend/ROUTES.md](backend/ROUTES.md).
+- For the deeper architecture guide and route catalog, see [backend/ARCHITECTURE.md](backend/ARCHITECTURE.md).